Scare tactics: one person's

 Endangered

-We can just spend the next billion years re-evolving.
-Maybe this wasn't
+We can just spend the next billion years re-evolving for our

 two legs again, there will be a brand new supply of hydrocarbons